ethan-br/login-app-template/README.md

 6. Rename root directory
 7. `npm i`
 8. `npm run start` or `npm run tunnel` if server and phone are not the same network
+9. Press `s` to switch from development client to Expo Go
-9. Scan QR code with Expo Go app on phone to open the app
+10. Scan QR code with Expo Go app on phone to open the app